Ayad Akhtar: Career

 In 2024 his latest play McNeal, surrounding the ethics of artificial intelligence, was produced on Broadway starring Robert Downey Jr. at the Vivian Beaumont Theatre in Lincoln Center.
 The play was published in The Atlantic in December 2024 with a foreword by Jeremy Strong.

 Style and recognition

 His work has received two Tony Award nominations for Best Play, an Award in Literature from the American Academy of Arts and Letters and the Edith Wharton Citation for Merit in Fiction.
-Akhtar's writing covers various themes including the American-Muslim experience, religion and economics, immigration, and identity.
+Akhtar's writing covers themes including the American-Muslim experience, religion and economics, immigration, and identity.
 In 2015, The Economist wrote that Akhtar's tales of assimilation "are as essential today as the work of Saul Bellow, James Farrell, and Vladimir Nabokov were in the 20th century in capturing the drama of the immigrant experience."